 |Dry Weight:||2972 lbs (1348 kg)|

 Tiny Camper: Best DIY camping trailer

-Half of the fun of a DIY camping trailer comes from its unforgettable building period – something that’s made incredibly easy with Tiny Camper’s DIY camping trailers.
-They’re also just as customisable as you’d like, depending on your dreams and realistic abilities at putting together a trailer.
+Half of the fun of a DIY camping trailer comes from its unforgettable building period—something that’s made incredibly easy with Tiny Camper’s DIY camping trailers.
+They’re also just as customizable as you’d like, depending on your dreams and realistic abilities at putting together a trailer.
 Design from the ground up with a variety of different frameworks, electrics, plumbing or cabinets, or start from the next step with a fully prepared package.
-Then, the fun part: colour schemes, extra features and unique touches.
+Then, the fun part: color schemes, extra features and unique touches.

-Best for: Crafting that’s just as much fun as the travelling part.
+Best for: Crafting that’s just as much fun as the traveling part.